goodeny/Galaxy-Simulation/README.md

 # Galaxy-Simulation
-## A software that simulate a creation stars in universe
+## A simple software that simulate a creation stars in universe

 ### Generate Stars
 you just must put the quantity of stars you want to generate in the "universe" and the stars will be generated